 So reducing the effects of the chemicals and salt on your colored hair.

-Then as soon as you have time shampoo your hair and I thoroughly recommend putting on a hair mask.
+Then as soon as you have the time to shampoo your hair I thoroughly recommend putting on a hair mask.

 Now if you happen to have spent all day jumping in and out of the pool you could find that chlorine deposits are making your hair look dull.